Tashows/hyperstack/docs/client-dsl/README.md

 + [Component DSL](components.md) is a Ruby DSL which wraps ReactJS Components
 + [Lifecycle Methods](lifecycle-methods.md) are methods which are invoked before, during and after rendering
 + [State](state.md) governs all rendering in ReactJS
-+ [Event Handlers](event-handlers.md) allow any HTML element or Component can respond to an event
++ [Event Handlers](event-handlers.md) allow any HTML element or Component to respond to an event
 + [JavaScript Components](javascript-components.md) for the full universe of JS libraries in your Ruby code
 + [Client-side Routing](hyper-router.md) a Ruby DSL which wraps ReactRouter
 + [Stores](hyper-store.md) for application level state and Component communication